artemkv/fsharp_examples/README.md

     sprintf "%s%s" prefix suffix

 // We can still happily chain methods.
-// Notice that if the second argument wasn't 'Message x' but simply 'x',
+// Notice that if the second argument wasn't "Message x" but simply "x",
 // we could just partially apply concat and use map. let msg =
     Message "Hello"